Vincit/objection.js/newDoc/recipes/snake-case-to-camel-case-conversion.md

 You may want to use snake_cased names in database and camelCased names in code.
 There are two ways to achieve this:

 1. _Conversion in knex using [knexSnakeCaseMappers](/api/objection.html#knexsnakecasemappers)_.
 When the conversion is done on knex level __everything__ is converted to camel case including properties and identifiers in [relationMappings](/api/model.html#static-relationmappings) and queries.
 When this method is used, objection has no idea the database is defined in snake case.
 All it ever sees is camel cased properties, identifiers and tables.
-This is because the conversion is done using knex's `postProcessResponse` and `wrapIdentifier` hooks which are ran in knex before objection receives the data.
+This is because the conversion is done using knex's `postProcessResponse` and `wrapIdentifier` hooks which are executed by knex before objection receives the data.

 2. _Conversion in objection using [snakeCaseMappers](/api/objection.html#snakecasemappers)_.
 When the conversion is done on objection level only database columns of the returned rows (model instances) are convered to camel case.
 You still need to use snake case in [relationMappings](/api/model.html#static-relationmappings) and queries.
 Note that [insert](/api/query-builder.html#insert), [patch](/api/query-builder.html#patch), [update](/api/query-builder.html#update) and their variants still take objects in camel case.
 The reasoning is that objects passed to those methods usually come from the client that also uses camel case.